IRS Warns Taxpayers to know about Summertime Scams in 2017

 5. IRS notices – What you could receive in the mail from the IRS

 Those IRS tax tips that are sent through the email service are available in both English and Spanish.
-The provided tax tips are new and they hit the email inbox’s every three times a week during the month of July and August.
-The subscribers are also entitled to receive the tax tip every day of the week during the tax filing season and issues a special edition tax tips throughout the year.
+The provided tax tips are new and they hit the email inboxes every three times a week during the month of July and August.
+The subscribers are also entitled to receive the tax tip every day of the week during the tax filing season and issue special edition tax tips throughout the year.

-Recently the Internal Revenue Service issued a warning related to tax frauds, which is continuing across the nation even most of the tax filing is completed by the taxpayers.
+Recently the Internal Revenue Service issued a warning related to tax fraud, which is continuing across the nation even though most of the tax filing is completed by the taxpayers.
 In spite of those conditions, people need to remain on alert to the emerging schemes that are involved in the tax system.
-Discussing few of the swindles from which the people need to keep away.
+Discussing a few of the swindles from which the people need to keep away.

 Robo-call Messages:

-Remember that the IRS never call and leave a prerecorded message for a callback.
+Remember that the IRS never calls and leaves a prerecorded message for a callback.
 In this case, the scammers warn the persons that if they do not call back, they will issue a warrant against the victim.
-If a person attends the call, then he/ she will be asked to do an immediate payment either by debit card or through wire transfer.
+If a person attends the call, then he/ she will be asked to make an immediate payment either by debit card or through wire transfer.

 Private Debt Collection Scams:

-Recently the IRS started to send the emails directly to the small group of taxpayers whose overdue of tax accounts are assigned to private sector collection agencies.
+Recently the IRS started to send emails directly to the small group of taxpayers whose overdue tax accounts are assigned to private sector collection agencies.
 Hence the taxpayers must be alert for the scammers who are posing as private collection firms.
-The IRS authorized firms will call about a tax debt the person has had.
+The IRS-authorized firms will call about a tax debt the person has had.

 EFTPS scam:

-Electronic Federal Tax Payment System (EFTPS) linked scam is a new way that the scammers do in recent times.
+Electronic Federal Tax Payment System (EFTPS) linked scam is a new way that scammers do in recent times.
 In this case, the scammers call and demand an immediate payment.
-The caller also adds that he/she is associated from the IRS and tells that letters mailed to the taxpayer were returned to the IRS as undelivered.
+The caller also adds that he/she is associated with the IRS and says that letters mailed to the taxpayer were returned to the IRS as undelivered.

 Scams Targeting a Specific Sector of People:

-The persons with limited English proficiency are the recent target of the phone scams that continue to occur across the country.
-Here the con artists converse with the victims in their native language and threaten them with police arrest, deportation and license revocation among other things.
+Persons with limited English proficiency are the recent target of the phone scams that continue to occur across the country.
+Here the con artists converse with the victims in their native language and threaten them with police arrest, deportation, and license revocation among other things.
 The scammer warns the victim to pay the tax amount promptly else they need to face the consequences.

 How to Ensure it is a Call from the IRS?